sweng-epfl/public/bootcamp/AndroidBootcamp.md

 ## Create a new project

 Launch the Start a new *Android Studio project* wizard.
-Name your project **Bootcamp** and choose **sweng.epfl.ch** as the domain.
+Name your project **Bootcamp** and choose **ch.epfl.sweng** as the package name.
 Make sure to set the **project path** to your **repository path**.
 You also need to check the **Use AndroidX artifacts** checkbox.
 Leave the other settings at their default (i.e. choose API 15: Android 4.0.3 (Ice Cream Sandwich) as minimum SDK and add an Empty Activity).
 After a bit of time, you should see Android Studio open up with a number of files created for this project.

 This is a good time to open a file explorer and look at all the files that have been created.
 The Android developer documentation on [managing projects](https://developer.android.com/studio/projects/index.html) provides a good overview of what all these files do.